Arthur W. Ryder: Views on scholarship and education

 He was known for his love of the language, preferring to publish whatever most delighted him, rather than scholarly articles.
 In fact, he was outspoken in his contempt for such articles, holding the view that Sanskrit ought to be studied not for philological reasons, but for the great literature it opened.

+He would say that "A professional literary critic is a man who hates literature."

 Perhaps for this reason, Time magazine described him as the "greatest Sanskrit student of his day", and an Italian Sanskritist said of him: "Ten men like that would make a civilization".

 At a time when the university curriculum was undergoing upheavals, Ryder was a staunch defender of the traditional system of education in the classics.
 In his ideal world, the university curriculum would have been mostly limited to Latin, Greek, and mathematics, with subjects like history, philosophy, physics, and languages like Sanskrit, Hebrew, German, and French being allowed to serious students only later, as a sort of reward.
 The then-new disciplines like psychology and sociology were dismissed "out of hand as not worth damning."